Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/5-draw-multiple-points.md

     - If `stride = 0`, WebGL assumes the data is **tightly packed** (no extra gaps between vertices).
     - If `stride > 0`, it tells WebGL that each vertex contains additional data (like color, normals, etc.) and how many bytes to skip to reach the next vertex.

-    We will discuss this argument in detail in colored point chapter.

 6. **Offset**: Offset specifies the **byte offset from the start of the buffer** where the data for this attribute begins.
     It is mainly used when multiple attributes are stored in the same buffer.